 Go also to other lenders, banks, credit unions, and ask for refinancing.

 Credit risk is … your credit report.
 Yes, and no.

-  This is considered significantly negative factor.
+This is considered a significantly negative factor.
 It increases your credit risk.

-  If you have 10 credit cards, even if some of them is with low limit, your risk factor will be high.
+If you have 10 credit cards, even if some of them are with a low limit, your risk factor will be high.

 10 credit cards with a limit of $100 are NOT equal 1 credit card with a limit of $1,000.

 10 loans of $100 are NOT equal 1 loan of $1,000.